 The following chart is a list of all the action items generated by jurisdictions on their project worksheets, evaluated and edited by the planning group.
-Additionally, items not completed during the last planning cycle that are to be incorporated into this update are included in this list of action items.
-The action items span a range of cost and timeline.
+Additionally, items not completed during the last planning cycle that is to be incorporated into this update are included in this list of action items.
+The action items span a range of costs and timelines.